aprilggg/Lightning_Analysis_NWRA/lightning_burst_identification/dashboard_documentation.md

 - `rainband_bursts.csv`
 - `rainband_lightning_data.csv`

+These files are created in the `lightning_threshold_innercore.ipynb` and `lightning_threshold_rainband.ipynb` notebooks in this folder.

 The Python visualizations in this dashboard require installation of Python and the following non-native Python libraries:
 - pandas
 - matplotlib